Archbishop for Military Services Gives Ash Wednesday Mass at Walter Reed

 |0

-This work, Archbishop for Military Services Gives Ash Wednesday Mass at Walter Reed [Image 6 of 6], by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Archbishop for Military Services Gives Ash Wednesday Mass at Walter Reed, by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT